iframe-resizer/docs/src/content/docs/troubleshooting.md

 If a larger element of content is removed from the normal document flow, through the use of absolute positioning, it can prevent the browser working out the correct size of the page.
 In such cases you can change the [heightCalculationMethod](./parent_page/options.md#heightcalculationmethod) to uses one of the other sizing methods.
 -->

-### IFrame not downsizing
+### IFrame not resizing

-The most likely cause of this problem is having set the height of an element to be 100% of the page somewhere in your CSS.

-This can often be got around by adding a `data-iframe-size` attribute to the element that you want to define the bottom position of the page.
+The most common cause of this is not placing the [@iframe-resizer/child](../../setup/#child-page-setup) package inside the iFramed page.
+If this does not fix the problem then check `x-Frame-Options` http header on the server that is sending the iframe content, as this can also block `postMessage` calls from _iframe-resizer_ to if set incorrectly.

 <!--
 Not having a valid [HTML document type](http://en.wikipedia.org/wiki/Document_type_declaration) in the iFrame can also sometimes prevent downsizing.
 At it's most simplest this can be the following.